MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-microsoft-teams-dialer.md

 Ensure that you meet the following requirements before you configure Microsoft Teams dialer in the Sales Hub app:

-- You have a license for using Microsoft Teams.
+- A license for using Microsoft Teams.
 Any Microsoft Teams license will work.
 For more information, see [Microsoft Teams add-on licenses](/MicrosoftTeams/teams-add-on-licensing/microsoft-teams-add-on-licensing?tabs=small-business).

-- Your organization has a phone system installed, with a valid license to use it.
+- A phone system installed along with a valid license to use it.
 For more information about setting up the phone system, see [Set up Phone System in your organization](/MicrosoftTeams/setting-up-your-phone-system).
+- A valid PSTN connection through Teams calling plan, your own PSTN carrier, or direct routing.
+[Learn more about PSTN connectivity options](/microsoftteams/pstn-connectivity?source=recommendations).
+- An assigned phone number.
+For more information, see [Manage telephone numbers for your organization](/microsoftteams/manage-phone-numbers-landing-page).

+Additionally, you must grant the following permissions to your users:

 - If you're planning to enable the dialer for specific security roles, ensure that users who need access to the dialer are assigned to one of those security roles.
 For more information, see [Assign security roles to users](security-roles-for-sales.md#assign-security-roles-to-users).

 - Ensure that the security roles of users who will be accessing the Teams dialer have read privileges to the following records:
     - Under the **Core Records** tab, read access to **Note**
     - Under the **Custom Entities** tab, read access to **Teams Dialer Admin settings**